as-ideas/tts-draftjs/blogpost/blogpost.md

 ![](./audioTrackingExample.gif)

-Yes, our solution is not the best but good enough to give the proof reading person a rough indication where she is.
-One could ask the backend to send a more precice audio position along with the text.
+Yes, our solution is not the best but good enough to give the proof reading person a rough indication where she/he is.
+One could ask the backend to send a more precise audio position along with the text.
 But first let us see how far we get with our current implementation.

 *If you are based in Berlin and are interested in working with passionate developers, drop us an email at hello@asideas.de :-)*